Dates and Deadlines

 Letters of Recommendation

 The College requires three letters of recommendation.
 One committee letter of recommendation will satisfy the three-letter requirement.
 We strongly recommend submitting two academic references, preferably from two science professors.
-A third letter from a dental professional that an applicant shadows is highly preferred.
+A third letter from a dental professional (non-relative) that an applicant shadows is highly preferred.
 Letters will only be accepted electronically via The Associated American Dental Schools Application Service (AADSAS).
 Paper recommendations or emailed letters will not be accepted.
+It is expected that letters are on professional letterhead with a signature.

 Applicants to the UIC College of Dentistry are expected to demonstrate passion for the field.
 This is often obtained through shadowing experiences and exposure to dentistry.
 Students often shadow a variety of dentist, including general practitioners.
-It is recommended that applicants obtain 100 or more hours at the time of application submission.
+It is recommended that applicants obtain 100 or more United States dental practice shadowing hours at the time of application submission.

 Community Service/Volunteer Work